Here are the latest planning applications for your area

 APPROVED

-Mr J Revell - works to trees in conservation area at Glenwood, 2, Huddersfield Road, Egerton.
+Rachel Shaw - works to trees in conservation area at 20 Imperial Road, Edgerton.

-David Hirst - works to trees in conservation area at St Paul’s Church, Armitage Road, Armitage Bridge.
+Ground Control - works to trees in conservation area at Cleveland House Nursing Home, 2 Cleveland Road, Edgerton.

 REFUSED